Nicolas Schöffer

 He directed the 5 minute short subject Spatiodynamisme (1958) with Tinto Brass under the auspices of Henri Langlois.
 The film was first shown at the Expo '58.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Nicolas Schöffer" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Nicolas Schöffer" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools